 As parents, you are your child's first and most important educator and at Trinity First School we value and recognise the vital role you have to play in supporting your child throughout their education.
-We take pride in the close relationships we build with parents; we are strongly committed to our 'open door' policy and welcome parents and carers into our school to share in their child's learning.
-We know that our children learn best when parents and school work together and when both parents and school present a positive attitude to learning.
-As well as informal chats at the beginning and end of the school day, there are lots of other ways in which we encourage parents and carers to be fully involved in the life of our school and their child's learning and progress.
+We take pride in the close relationships we build with parents; although close contact is very difficult as we follow restrictions due to Covid-19, we know that our children learn best when parents and school work together and when both parents and school present a positive attitude to learning.
+There are lots of ways we are trying to maintain and build positive links between home and school during these tricky times.